Melissa B. Skolnick-Noguera

 - Doctoral Candidate

-Melissa B. Skolnick-Noguera is a documentary filmmaker, journalist, and researcher whose work focuses on the intersection of social justice, community media, and arts/culture.
-Through her research, she investigates how migrant artists and artists of color embed their work within social movements to impact policy.
+Melissa B. Skolnick-Noguera is a documentary filmmaker, journalist, and researcher whose work focuses on the intersection of social justice, media arts/culture, and policy.
+Through her research, she investigates the cultural arts network in Philadelphia, and how praxis and discourse impacts politics and policy.

 Skolnick-Noguera is a joint doctoral student and research fellow at the Annenberg School for Communication and the School of Social Policy & Practice (SP2).
-Through her research, she investigates how migrant artists and artists of color embed their work within social movements to impact policy.
+Through her research, she investigates the cultural arts network in Philadelphia, and how praxis and discourse impacts politics and policy.
 She advocates for the use of multimodality as a tool, in order to ensure that research is accessible beyond the academy.
 From 2016-2020, she was a core team member for the CAMRA Fellows Program, which supports undergraduate students through a mentorship model while also providing production and research training for the Fellows to produce a social justice focused media project.

-Since 2010, Skolnick-Noguera has worked with grassroots groups and media arts organizations throughout Philadelphia, with roles in communications, development, community outreach, film programming, production, and facilitation.
+Since 2010, Skolnick-Noguera has collaborated with artists and grassroots organizations in Philadelphia, with roles focused on storytelling, resource mobilization, and communications.
 She holds an M.S.W. from SP2 and a B.A. in Sociology from the University of Delaware.

 - B.A., University of Delaware